getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 If this file is not found, it will try the next language and look for `default.fr.md`.
 If that file is not found, it will fall-back to the Grav default and look for `default.md` to provide information for the page.

-If we had the most basic of Grav sites, with a single `01.home/default.md` file, we could start by renaming `default.md` to `default.en.md`, and it's contents might look like this:
+If we had the most basic of Grav sites, with a single `01.home/default.md` file, we could start by renaming `default.md` to `default.en.md`, and its contents might look like this:

 ```
 ---